 Texas crash reports can often be difficult for victims to decipher because they are handwritten by investigators.
-Michael P. Fleming & Associates, P.C., can help you obtain an accident report and identify the most beneficial information contained in it.
+Fleming Law, P.C., can help you obtain an accident report and identify the most beneficial information contained in it.

 Contact Us Now for Help After a Lane Change Accident in Texas

-If you have been injured in a lane change accident in Texas, Michael P. Fleming & Associates, P.C., can help.
+If you have been injured in a lane change accident in Texas, Fleming Law, P.C., can help.
 We are a top-rated firm with experience winning cases all the way at the Supreme Court.
 Attorney Michael Fleming is a board-certified personal injury specialist, and our practice is 100% devoted to personal injury law.
 We understand personal injury, so we will understand your case.